neuralinterfaces/commoners/docs/guide/features.md

 #### Mac
 While code-signing, you may recieve a `CSSMER_TP_CERT_REVOKED` error, which will cause a `The application "X" can't be opened` error to appear when attempting to open the app.

-To circumvent this, provide appropriate credentials and certificates on your machine—or update the `electron-builder` options in your configuration file to ignore code-signing:
+To circumvent this, [provide an appropriate certificate on your machine](https://developer.apple.com/help/account/create-certificates/create-developer-id-certificates/)—or update the `electron-builder` options in your configuration file to ignore code-signing:

 ```js
 export default {